Chennai at a glance:

 ISKCON (Hare Rama Hare Krishna) Temple:

-ISKCON Temple is located in the Injambakkam region in Thyagaray Nagar of Chennai.It is one of the most popular establishments by the ISKCON society in India.
-It is a harmonic blend of tradition and modernity in a artistic style as well as the best of latest scientific technology.
+ISKCON Temple is located in the Injambakkam region in Thyagaraya Nagar of Chennai.It is one of the most popular establishments by the ISKCON society in India.
+It is a harmonic blend of tradition and modernity in an artistic style as well as the best of latest scientific technology.

 MGR Film City: